PaddyMcGlone/codemcglone.github.io/_posts/2023-11-28-httpclient.markdown

 It was during this investigation I stumbled upon something that really surprised me -> as a team we had been using the HttpClient class incorrectly for several years.

-##What is the HttpClient class
+## What is the HttpClient class

 When an application needs to communicate with a third-party service such as an API endpoint, it does so via a HTTP Request.

-‘Http requests are a method of exchanging data on the internet between a client and a server’
+>HTTP requests are a method of exchanging data on the internet between a client and a server’

 The HttpClient class provides a method of sending HTTP requests and receiving HTTP responses from a resource defined within a URL property of the class (I.e. WeatherForecastAPI).
 This class tends to be the primary tool used by developers when working with Web Api's.